tdiprima/ML-Python-Projects/OpenAI Gym/CartPole/CartPole Solver.md

 print(Q)
 ```

-In this updated code, we modify the num_states variable to be the number of elements in the state tuple, which is 4 in this case.
-We also modify the Q table to have shape (num_states, num_actions) to match the shape of the state-action pairs.
+In this updated code, we modify the `num_states` variable to be the number of elements in the state tuple, which is 4 in this case.
+We also modify the Q table to have shape (`num_states`, `num_actions`) to match the shape of the state-action pairs.

-We update the state_index calculation to use only the first element of the state tuple.
-We also update the next_state_index calculation to use next_state directly because it is already an integer representing the index of the next state.
+We update the `state_index` calculation to use only the first element of the state tuple.
+We also update the `next_state_index` calculation to use `next_state` directly because it is already an integer representing the index of the next state.

 <span style="color:red;">We're back to square-1, with the IndexError again on "state_index = np.argmax(Q[state])".
 Thanks anyway.</span>

 I apologize for the continued confusion.
-The issue seems to be that the state variable is a tuple with a 1D numpy array as its first element.
+The issue seems to be that the `state` variable is a tuple with a 1D numpy array as its first element.
 This is causing issues when trying to use it as an index for the Q-table.

 To fix this, we can modify the state variable to be a 1D numpy array directly, rather than a tuple containing a 1D numpy array.
-We can do this by using state = state[0] after resetting the environment.
+We can do this by using `state = state[0]` after resetting the environment.

-Here's the updated code:

 ```py
 import gym